joeapodaca/apestogetherstrong/README.md

 CDC: https://covidtracking.com/data/download
 17 columns by 427 rows

-Commuication through Slack and Zoom
+Communication through Slack and Zoom

 ✓ Link to dashboard (or link to video of dashboard demo)

 ✓ Link to Google Slides presentation: https://docs.google.com/presentation/d/1Aeez8vqUSyUlrmdQBTn1njJVhclHrqhf7dOBTT9UA5c/edit?usp=sharing

 ## Results :bowtie:
-We chose Logistic Regression and Random Forrest for the machine leanring models.
+We chose Logistic Regression and Random Forrest for the machine learning models.
 15 targets were created and ran on each model.
-It was found that there is strong corelation with hospitlized increases in certian sectors in the stock market.
-The sectors are Finance, Health Tehcnology, Retail and Tehcnology Servies.
+It was found that there is strong correlation with hospitalized increases in certain sectors in the stock market.
+The sectors are Finance, Health Technology, Retail and Technology Services.

-Health Tehcnology
+Health Technology
 ![Moderna](https://github.com/joeapodaca/apestogetherstrong/blob/apodacabranch/MRNA_hospitalized_Increase.JPG)

 Retail